farooq9/screenlocker/README.md

 <img width="754" alt="screenlocker" src="https://github.com/farooq9/screenlocker/assets/88651754/a42f0aff-1f0c-4ac9-9329-e6677e054546">

+# About
+The above displayed image is a demo of how the ransomeware looks after executing, the message displayed can be altered accordingly.

 # Usage
 To Convert the .py file to .exe run the below command in PowerShell pyinstaller -F -w screenlocker.py